ViktorGrev/INGT1001/README.md

 - Valdemar Beere
 - Emil Slettbakk

-## 8. Contact Information

-If you have any questions, suggestions, or feedback regarding our Lego Skittle Sorter Robot project, please feel free to contact us at [your@email.com].

 Thank you for your interest in our project, and we hope you enjoy building and operating your own Skittle Sorter Robot!